BenHammersley/Cognitive-Risks-Book-Project/_notes/["Secrecy's subjects: Special operators in the US shadow war"].markdown

 ---
-title: "["Secrecy's subjects: Special operators in the US shadow war"]"
+title: ["Secrecy's subjects&#58; Special operators in the US shadow war"]

-tags:
 ---

 # ["Secrecy's subjects: Special operators in the US shadow war"]